Jason Grimshaw: Storylines

 In June 2009, Jason sleeps with David's ex-girlfriend Tina McIntyre (Michelle Keegan).
 They start dating, however when Tina tells David the truth about her and Jason, he turns nasty and starts throwing bricks at Jason.
 Jason fights back and the pair have to be separated by the locals.
 Tina and Jason buy No. 12a Coronation Street and move in together in July 2009.
-Jason and Tina redecorate the flat and hold a house-warming party in September 2009 but in November, a loan shark named Rick Neelan fakes interest in buying the flat, when he is actually waiting for Tina's father, Joe (Reece Dinsdale), about the debt he owes him.
+Jason and Tina redecorate the flat and hold a house-warming party in September 2009 but in November, a loan shark named Rick Neelan (Greg Wood) fakes interest in buying the flat, when he is actually waiting for Tina's father, Joe (Reece Dinsdale), about the debt he owes him.
 Before Christmas 2009, Tina and Jason row after it is discovered that Jason is still married to Sarah.
 In retaliation, she shares a kiss with Nick Tilsley (Ben Price), his brother-in-law.
 They reconcile however, and in January 2010, when Joe and Gail go on their honeymoon, he asks Jason to look out for Tina, who is in danger from the loan sharks.
 On 12 February, Jason gives Tina a Valentine's Day present of his divorce papers to Sarah.
 Tina thinks that is her full Valentine's Day present and goes to get alcohol to celebrate.
 When she returns, Jason proposes to her after she has seen the ring and she accepts.
 However, following Joe's sudden death, Tina struggles with her grief and ends her engagement to Jason and he moves out of the flat, though he reclaims it.

 On 2 April 2010, Jason gets drunk in the Rovers after Tina calls off their engagement.
 He later returns to the builder's yard where he is told to go home.
 However, when he turns to leave, Jason falls down the stairs and is rendered unconscious.
 He is taken to the hospital where he appears to be fine, apart from losing the memory of him and Tina breaking up.
 Eileen, worried about what he'll do, visits Tina's house where she informs her of Jason's amnesia, but Tina doesn't believe her.
 Jason's memory soon returns.

-Upon finding out Tina is now dating Graeme Proctor, he is angry that Tina slept with Graeme while she was with him and locks her out of the flat.
+Upon finding out Tina is now dating Graeme Proctor (Craig Gazey), he is angry that Tina slept with Graeme while she was with him and locks her out of the flat.
 Then he teams up with David (who was Graeme's best friend) to humiliate Tina and Graeme further; first by David using Graeme's clothes to mop up water (Graeme had handcuffed David to the Platts' radiator, and David then pulled it off the wall.)
 David then cut the hoods off Graeme's hoodies and the peaks off his caps and Jason throws binbags of Tina's clothes on top of her from the house's windows, all in front of a crowd.
 Satisfied, David and Jason end their partnership but remain close friends.